v1.2.0 · Rust web framework

 Interactive from the first click

-Resumability means the client never re-runs your component tree.
-State and handlers are already in the HTML — the tiny runtime wires them up lazily.
+The client never re-runs your component tree.
+State and handlers are already in the HTML.

 🦀